MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 Refer to docs at: [http://developer.chrome.com/apps/app_identity.html](http://developer.chrome.com/apps/app_identity.html)

+For iOS, you need to create a "web" entry in your [API Dashboard](https://code.google.com/apis/console/)

+For Android, you need to create an "Android" entry in your [API Dashboard](https://code.google.com/apis/console/)

+To find your debug signing certificate (password=android):

+  keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v

+On windows, replace `~` with `%USERPROFILE%`

 When using this plugin outside the context of a Mobile Chrome App (app created with mca.js), you must provide OAuth settings via the `details` parameter of `getAuthToken`.
 For Example:

     chrome.identity.getAuthToken({